 Founder Barb Abbott on how she discovered food tours:

-It was spring, 2010, and the email was from my cousin Cheryl.
-We were preparing to take a girls trip to see our other cousin, Deanna, in Arizona.
-The correspondence served as notice that Cheryl got us tickets to something called a food tour.
-And that I owed her $50.00.
+It was spring, 2010, and the email was from my cousin.
+We were preparing to take a girls trip to Arizona.
+The correspondence served as notice that Cheryl got us tickets to something called a food tour and that I owed her $50.00.

 I almost didn’t go.

-I am not a big eater.
-More of a grazer, nibbling all day.
+First of all, I am not a big eater.
 When I saw “food tour” a vision popped into my head of mini buffets in different restaurants where we would walk in and fill our plates.
 The idea wasn’t appealing.

 A few weeks later we stood around the giant horse statues in Old Town and watched the ducks swim in the fountain as we waited for our tour guide.
 Soon Annie strolled up, introduced herself, gave us a little history, and told us to follow her.